-The Marriott School follows BYU’s scholarship policies with few changes or exceptions.
+The Marriott School of Business follows BYU’s scholarship policies with few changes or exceptions.

 Minimum Credit Hour Requirements

 - 14 credit hours fall/winter for undergraduate students, including first-year MAcc and MISM

 - 6 credit hours spring/summer for undergraduate students, including first-year MAcc and MISM

 - 9 credit hours fall/winter for graduate students (must be paying graduate tuition)

 - 4.5 credit hours spring/summer for graduate students (must be paying graduate tuition)

 Credit hours at the Salt Lake Center do count toward total hours.
 Independent Study hours do not count toward total hours.
 For the purposes of scholarship awarding, first-year MAcc and MISM students are considered undergraduate students and must meet the 14-credit-hour requirement.

 Scholarship recipients will receive notification of their award via email.
 Notification for Fall 2017/Winter 2018 will occur by mid-May for undergraduates and by early August for graduates.